optuna/optuna/docs/source/tutorial/first.rst

     Out[9]: 100

-By executing ``study.optimize`` again, we can continue the optimization.
+By executing :func:`~optuna.study.Study.optimize` again, we can continue the optimization.

 .. code-block:: python